Thomas Beddoes: Career

 Beddoes visited Paris after 1786, where he became acquainted with Lavoisier.
 Beddoes was appointed professor of chemistry at Oxford University in 1788.
 His lectures attracted large and appreciative audiences; but his sympathy with the French Revolution excited a clamour against him, he resigned his readership in 1792.

 Beddoes was a prolific writer from the early 1790s through the 1810s.
 In January 1792 he wrote his Letter on Early Instruction, Particularly that of the Poor, which described how injustice and oppression provoked mob violence.
-He believed it was necessary to humanize the “minds of the poorer class of Citizens,” which would involve education, the improvement of material conditions, the removal of abuses, and the denouncement of violence.
+He believed it was necessary to humanise the “minds of the poorer class of Citizens,” which would involve education, the improvement of material conditions, the removal of abuses, and the denouncement of violence.
 In the following year he published the History of Isaac Jenkins, a story which powerfully exhibits the evils of drunkenness, and of which 40,000 copies are reported to have been sold.
-In 1796, Beddoes published An Essay on the Public Merits of Mr. Pitt, which criticized Britain’s prime minister William Pitt’s domestic and foreign policies during the Seven Years’ War with France.
+In 1796, Beddoes published An Essay on the Public Merits of Mr. Pitt, which criticised Britain’s prime minister William Pitt’s domestic and foreign policies during the Seven Years’ War with France.
 He saw Pitts’s policies as ignorant about the conditions of the poor and negligent of the useful applications of scientific knowledge.

 Beddoes also advocated for medical reform, attacking the widespread lay practices of self-medication, which he believed were the cause of many unnecessary deaths.
 Through his writings, Beddoes promoted public education on healthy living, exercise, and public health issues such as tuberculosis.
 Beddoes also felt that valuable scientific observations and data were going to waste.
-He actively argued for creating a centrally organized system for collecting, indexing and distributing important medical data to the physicians community.
-He proposed a national organization for preventive medicine upon seeing the worsening condition of the poor and the large number of patients at his pneumatic institution.
+He actively argued for creating a centrally organised system for collecting, indexing and distributing important medical data to the physicians' community.
+He proposed a national organisation for preventive medicine upon seeing the worsening condition of the poor and the large number of patients at his pneumatic institution.

 Beddoes addressed tuberculosis, seeking treatments for the disease.
 He had a clinic in Bristol from 1793 to 1799 and later began the Pneumatic Institution to test various gases for the treatment of tuberculosis.
 The institution was later changed to a general hospital.

 Beddoes wrote more than thirty books, pamphlets, and articles urging these reforms and ideological changes.
-As an advocate of public health measures and reforms at a time when England lagged behind France in organized medicine, he believed his responsibility as a physician was to prevent disease through understanding and tackling its social, material, and physiological causes.
+As an advocate of public health measures and reforms at a time when England lagged behind France in organised medicine, he believed his responsibility as a physician was to prevent disease through understanding and tackling its social, material, and physiological causes.